The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Alternatively, you can wait and buy an autograph book once you get to the park.
 These will oftentimes be more expensive though!

-Again, you can also wait until you enter the park to pick up pins, but they will be more expensive.
+Again, you could also wait until you enter the park to pick up pins, but they will be more expensive.
 There are kiosks around the park offering pin-trading, starter kits, lanyards, and even carrying cases.

 Disney Pins - Best Disneyland Souvenirs

-17. Rain Ponchos
+9. Rain Ponchos

 Get a set of disposable rain ponchos that come in a multi-pack so your family can avoid the wetness if they choose to.

-18. Refillable water bottle
+10. Refillable water bottle

 Go with a collapsable and refillable water bottle so when it’s not filled, you can easily pack it away in your travel bag.